-- (a) includes- - the harvesting, packing, cooling, storing, sorting, and packaging of agricultural produce grown on that land unit and surrounding or nearby farms; - (ii) harvesting of natural resources, which are limited to living organisms, for delivery to the market; - (iii) agricultural buildings or infrastructure that are reasonably connected with the main farming activities, including a dwelling house, agricultural worker accommodation and rooftop base telecommunication stations; - (iv) a camping site for transient guests limited to a maximum of 10 tent or caravan stands where the tent or caravan is not permanently placed on site subject to the development parameters applicable to "tourist accommodation", provided further that a consent use must be applied for where - - (aa) the property is smaller than 1 hectare; - (bb) the permanent structures are erected within 1km of the highwater mark of the sea or a tidal river; - (cc) more than 10 tent or caravan stands are developed; - (v) telecommunication and electricity transmission lines; - (vi) agricultural industry; - (vii) farm shop; and - (viii) composting of organic waste for own use on the land unit which does not require a license in terms of environmental legislation; - (b) does not include aquaculture; an abattoir, an animal care centre, any mining activity, utility services and renewable energy structures for commercial purposes.
+- (i) the harvesting, packing, cooling, storing, sorting, and packaging of agricultural produce grown on that land unit and surrounding or nearby farms; - (ii) harvesting of natural resources, which are limited to living organisms, for delivery to the market; - (iii) agricultural buildings or infrastructure that are reasonably connected with the main farming activities, including a dwelling house, agricultural worker accommodation and rooftop base telecommunication stations; - (iv) a camping site for transient guests limited to a maximum of 10 tent or caravan stands where the tent or caravan is not permanently placed on site subject to the development parameters applicable to "tourist accommodation", provided further that a consent use must be applied for where - - (aa) the property is smaller than 1 hectare; - (bb) the permanent structures are erected within 1km of the highwater mark of the sea or a tidal river; - (cc) more than 10 tent or caravan stands are developed; - (v) telecommunication and electricity transmission lines; - (vi) an agricultural industry for the processing of agricultural products of which the majority of the products is sourced from that land unit and if not produced on that land unit, then from the land units farmed by the owners of the enterprise with the minority of the product sourced from the surrounding or nearby farms, and that does not exceed a total floor area of 2 000m2; - (vii) farm shop; and - (viii) composting of organic waste for own use on the land unit which does not require a license in terms of environmental legislation; - (b) does not include aquaculture; an abattoir, an animal care centre, any mining activity and utility services.

-- (a) Building lines - (i) 10 metres from any boundary in respect of properties smaller than 5 hectares, provided that a street building line of 5 metres applies to properties smaller than 5000m2; - (ii) 20 metres from any boundary in respect of properties between 5 hectares and 10 hectares; - (iii) 30 metres from any boundary in respect of properties larger than 10 hectares; - (iv) 30 metres from any boundary in respect of all agricultural industry structures and activities; and - (v) 10 metres from any boundary in respect of a crop cover.
+(a) Building lines

+- (i) 10 metres from any boundary in respect of properties smaller than 5 hectares, provided that a street building line of 5 metres applies to properties smaller than 5000m2; - (ii) 20 metres from any boundary in respect of properties between 5 hectares and 10 hectares; - (iii) 30 metres from any boundary in respect of properties larger than 10 hectares; - (iv) 30 metres from any boundary in respect of all agricultural industry structures and activities; and - (v) 10 metres from any boundary in respect of a crop cover.